fudan-zvg/SETR/docs/install.md

 1. When training or testing models on Windows, please ensure that all the '\\' in paths are replaced with '/'.
 Add .replace('\\', '/') to your python code wherever path strings occur.
 2. The `version+git_hash` will also be saved in trained models meta, e.g. 0.5.0+c415a2e.
-3. When MMsegmentation is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it.
+3. When SETR is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it.
 4. If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.
 5. Some dependencies are optional.
 Simply running `pip install -e .` will only install the minimum runtime requirements.